 Moderagala may be the Accha or Acchagalla Viharaya ascribed to Gothabhaya and Valasgalu Viharaya ascribed to king Kavantissa, both the rulers from 2nd century BC mentioned in the Chronicles as being close to Akasa Chethiya (Nicholas,1963).

-The inscriptions read at the site is as below
+The inscriptions read at the site are below

 - Bata-Kanagutasa Mahasudasane lene sangha